Conformal metrics with constant curvature one and finite conical singularities on compact Riemann surfaces: The Schwarzian of a developing map

 \nd \pf If we rewrite the metric $g=\frac{4|f'(z)|^2\,|dz|^2}{\bigl(1+|f(z)|^2\bigr)^2}$ as $g=e^{2u}\,|dz|^2$, then we find $u=\log\,|f'(z)|+\log\, 2-\log\,(1+|f|^2)$.
 The lemma in \cite[p.300]{Tr89} tells us that

 defines a {\it projective connection} compatible with the divisor $D$.
 The interested reader could find in \cite{Tr89} the definition of the projective connection, which we will not use in this paper, however.
 The compatibility of the projective connection $\eta$ with the divisor $D$ in \cite[p.300]{Tr89} means that where $z$ is the complex coordinate near $p_j$.
 Since the developing map $f$ is a projective multi-valued function on $\Sigma^*$, its Schwarzian $\{f,\,z\}$ with respect to the complex coordinate $z$ near $p_j$ is a single valued function of $z$.
-By simple computation we obtain that $\{f,\,z\}$ equals exactly $2\left(\frac{\partial^2 u}{\partial z^2}-\left(\frac{\partial u}{\partial z}\right)^2\right)$.\hf\\
+At last, we find